Cheesecake Danish Recipe

 Make sure fresh/farmer’s cheese is very well drained.
 If it is not, press a paper towel against the cheese to remove any additional moisture.

-- Combine cheese, sugar, egg, flour, vanilla extract and mix together.
+Combine 1 cup cheese, 3 tbsp sugar, 1/2 egg, 1 tsp flour, 1 tsp vanilla extract, and mix together.

 Assemble the Cheesecake Danishes